Enclavely/tailor-sample-extension/readme.md

 ## Changelog

+### 1.1.0
+* Added - Simple demonstrations of the element and setting JS APIs.
+* Improved - Element rendering functions (in line with Tailor 1.7.0+).

+Note: Tailor version 1.7.0 (or newer) is required to use this sample extension.

 ### 1.0.1

-Added - Filter to modify the rendered HTML of a given element.
+* Added - Filter to modify the rendered HTML of a given element.
-Improved - The selector for element child containers can now be specified when registering the element.
+* Improved - The selector for element child containers can now be specified when registering the element.

-Note: this version supports Tailor 1.6.0 and above.

 ### 1.0.0

-Initial version
+* Initial version